aetheric-oss/se-services/docs/conops.md

 <sup>*</sup> Clients include individuals, companies, and automated processes

-In all of the above scenarios, the `svc-scheduler` in the Arrow PSU receives a request for a new flight and determines if that flight can be accommodated.
+In all of the above scenarios, the `svc-scheduler` in the Aetheric PSU receives a request for a new flight and determines if that flight can be accommodated.
 It must take into account numerous factors such as vertiport schedules, available aircraft, weather, and emergency conditions.

 In the rideshare scenario, aircraft have a known flight schedule and number of seats. `svc-scheduler` will assign riders to an aircraft with available seats, with minor adjustments to departure times if necessary and possible.
 Similarly in the cargo scenario, the `svc-scheduler` will assign cargo to an available cargo aircraft.